-My dad and I would get up at 4 in the morning to trap and, if we had a good day, wouldn’t get done skinning until midnight.
-A lot of times Dad said that after a long day of trappin’ he'd get about halfway to the truck but then he'd have go find me and carry me out, ‘cause I'd already be sleeping.
+My dad and I would get up at four in the morning to trap, and if we had a good day, we wouldn’t get done skinning until midnight.
+A lot of times, Dad said that after a long day of trappin’ he'd get about halfway to the truck but then he'd have to find me and carry me out, ‘cause I'd already be asleep somewhere.

-But it was also the time of the Vietnam War, and of the draft.
-I volunteered every time they were looking for people to go; I figured maybe they’d think I was off my rocker and not take me if I volunteered enough!
-But I was born on the 20th of February, and my lottery number was 20.
-So I went in the service in August of ’70, when I was 20 years old.
+I grew up in the time of the Vietnam War.
+I volunteered every time they were looking for people to go, ‘cause I figured maybe they’d think I was off my rocker and not take me if I volunteered enough!
+But, I was born on February 20th, and my lottery number was twenty.
+So I went into the service in August of ’70, when I was twenty years old.

-Suddenly I hear machine gun fire: ‘doo-doo-doo-doo.’
+Suddenly I hear machine-gun fire: “rata-tat-tat-tat."
 My sergeant was down a ways, writing a letter to his wife, sitting on the ammo can.
-They shot em’.
-They shot him right through.
+They shot ‘im.
+They shot 'im right through.

 When things quieted down a bit, I yelled for the medic.
-It’s his first firefight, so he’s shaking like a leaf, sticks me with morphine and busts the needle off in my arm, so he has to give me another one.
+It was his first firefight, so he’s shaking like a leaf—sticks me with morphine, but busts the needle off in my arm and has to give me another one.
 Then the firing started up again.
-I’m laying on my back and just spraying bullets, one clip after another.
-The jungle’s too thick to see.
-The medic told me to stop it and be still, but I said, ‘If I stay still, we’re dead.’
+I’m laying on my back and just spraying bullets with the M-16; the jungle’s too thick to see.
+The medic told me to stop and be still, but I said, “If I stay still, we’re dead.”

 The medic knocked the gun out of my hand, and then everything just kinda’ stopped.

 I was transferred from the 91st to Da Nang, and then to Camp Zama in Japan, and finally back to the States.
 I came back home in a full body cast.